robertsonics/WAV-Trigger-Arduino-Serial-Library/README.md

 you'll likely be able to get away with sending volume changes more frequently than if you are playing 8 tracks at a time.

+Beginning with WAV Trigger firmware v0.80 and higher, track fade and crossfade functions are supported, allowing you to achieve smooth volume ramps (up or down) and crossfades with a single serial command.
+Also beginning with v.080 and higher it is possible to pre-load multiple tracks and issue a single resume message that allows them start and play in sample locked synchronization.

 Usage:
 ======